oracle/coherence-operator/docs/user-guide.md

 The similar sidecar approach is used to deploy configuration files to Coherence inside Kubernetes.
 Though, Coherence has the necessary built-in configuration, a subset of that configuration is used in this example.

-1. Create a directory for the files.
+1. Create a directory for the files:

   ```bash
   $ cd ..
   $ mkdir -p hello-config-example/files/conf
   $ cd hello-config-example
   ```
 2. Create the Java program to access the cluster.
-In the same directory, create a simple java program `HelloConfigXml.java`.
+In the same directory, create a simple java program `HelloConfigXml.java`:

   ```java
   import com.tangosol.net.CacheFactory;